-Being based in the centre of Birmingham affords us the opportunity to network and work with local universities on a frequent basis.
-In particular, we work closely with The University of Birmingham and Aston University throughout both Year 12 and 13, gearing our students up for what lies ahead.
-From campus tours, to year group presentation, we have found our Sixth Formers benefit greatly from the outreach programmes of these universities, with many students making them their firm choice options when applying for university.
+Being based in the centre of Birmingham affords us the opportunity to network and work with local universities and apprenticeship providers on a frequent basis.
+In particular we work closely with The University of Birmingham, Aston University, and have industry connections, including National Grid and Tata Consultancy Services.
+In working with these organisations throughout both Year 12 and 13, our students are geared up for what lies ahead.
+From campus tours, to year group presentations, we have found our Sixth Formers benefit greatly from the outreach programmes of these universities and companies, with many students making them their firm choice options when applying for university and apprenticeships.

-School Food
+School Food:

-healthy made daily well balanced delicious fresh ingredients
+Healthy, made daily, with wellbalanced delicious fresh ingredients

-- · All meals are vegetarian
+All meals are vegetarian

 - All meals will be nut free and egg free

-- · All meals freshly prepared
+- All meals freshly prepared

 - No harmful additives or hydrogenated fats are used

-- Products containing GM Foods are not knowingly used
+- Products containing GM

+Foods are not knowingly used

 Students will have the choice of assorted sandwiches, baguettes and rolls.
 Assorted salad shaker pots and mixed fruit pots.
 There is a selection of desert pots and assorted tray bakes.
 Students will have the option of selecting one main dish (option 1 or 2) accompanied with vegetables/salad and a dessert.